“Well-crafted program notes help captivate audiences.”

 On our websites, we can post content such as images, videos and links – our printed programs can then include URLs and QR codes pointing to custom pages.

-In some venues, during the pre-concert period and possibly during intermissions, we can also project attractive slideshows that build on our program theme, highlight a composer’s background, announce CD sales during intermission, detail upcoming events, and so forth.
+In some venues, during the pre-concert period and possibly during intermissions, we can also project attractive slideshows that build on our program theme, highlight a composer’s background, announce CD and other merchandise sales during intermission, detail upcoming events, and so forth.

 * * *

-All in all, when we connect with listeners, we motivate them to support us, join our online communities, and be part of our ongoing musical adventures.
+All in all, when we connect in these ways with our listeners, we motivate them to support us, join our online communities, and be part of our ongoing musical adventures.